MarkusBordihn/BOs-Easy-NPC/README.md

 The basic action screen allows to define actions for the basic dialog screen and the yes/no dialog screen like:

+- Player interacts with the NPC (without/with dialog)
 - Player opens dialog screen
 - Player close the dialog screen
 - Player select "Yes" from the "yes/no" dialog screen